Fields of interest

-The Guide for Self Checking in trade and processing of fruit, vegetables and potatoes is managed by Belgapom (potato trade and processing) and Vegebe (trade and processing of industrial vegetables) Fresh Trade Belgium.
-The document has been elaborated together with the University of Ghent and has been officially approved by the Food Safety Agency.
-The Guide is a reference for official checks on food safety and quality.
+The Guide on Self Checking for traders and processors of fruit, vegetables and potatoes is managed by FVPhouse, the umbrella association of Belgapom (potato trade and processing), Vegebe (trade and processing of industrial vegetables) and Fresh Trade Belgium.
+The Guide was written with the expertise and support of Ghent University and is officially approved by the Belgian Food Safety Agency.
+The document is a reference for official checks on food safety and quality.

-Operators with a validated self checking system obtain a bonus of 75% on their annual fee of the Federal Food Safety Agency.
-At this moment, a validated system is obligatory for exports to Japan, Russia and Canada and it will become obligatory for new markets such as the United States (apples/ pears) and Brazil (pears).
+Operators with a validated self checking system recieve a bonus of 75% on their annual fee for the Federal Food Safety Agency.
+A validated system is obligatory for exports to specific markets such as Japan, China, Mexico, Israël, Canada, Vietnam and Brazil.

 Trainings and seminars

-Together with Hellemans Consultancy, Fresh Trade Belgium supports its members to conclude correct and beneficial energy contracts.
-Several members concluded such contracts in 2015 and already experienced the benefice.
+With Hellemans Consultancy, Fresh Trade Belgium helps its members to make correct and beneficial energy contracts.
+Several members made such contracts and already experience the benefits.
 Members get regularly the opportunity to affiliate and are updated on the results.